wvdlaan/todomvc/README.md

 This defines a button that will only by included in the UI if the number of `completed` items is larger than zero.
-If the button is clicked transaction `[:clear-completed]` is pushed on the `core.asyn` channel.
+If the button is clicked transaction `[:clear-completed]` is pushed on the `core.async` channel.

 Again, you can check this in the elements-tab of your browser.
 Add an item, mark it as completed and do _inspect element_ on the `Clear completed (1)` button that appears in the bottom right of